jakovid/sky-frontend/README.md

 ## Reporting Bugs & Improvements

 Encountered an issue or have a suggestion?
+Don't be shy.

 1. Use the **issues tab** above to submit any discrepancies or proposals.
 2. If you've addressed an issue and want to contribute, raise a PR.
 Don't forget to reference the corresponding issue!